Oddly Enough, Netflix's Newest Holiday Rom-Com Is Kinda Based On A True Story

 "A big shout-out to the men and women who help with the drop every year," the one-time Hunger Games star told People during a recent interview.
 "Over 50,000 pounds of humanitarian aid is dropped to people living on some of the most remote islands on the planet, and without them, these people wouldn't be able to get by.
 It's amazing what they do."

 So there you have it.
-Who says you can't learn something new from watching melodramatic holiday rom-coms?
+Who says you can't learn something new from watching melodramatic Christmas rom-coms?